 Definition: What a vessel can be sold for in the scrap market.
-Shown for Indian sub continent and Chinese scrap yards.
+Shown for Indian sub continent scrap yard.

-Methodology: Scrap value is the lightweight (LDT) of the vessel (i.e. the weight of steel) multiplied by the current scrap price in either the Indian sub continent and China.
+Methodology: Scrap value is the lightweight (LDT) of the vessel (i.e. the weight of steel) multiplied by the current scrap price in the Indian sub continent.
 LDT’s are provided for all vessels.
-When not reported then sister ship LDT or estimated (though regression on type, size, age and country of build) are used.
+When not reported then sister vessel LDT or estimated (though regression on type, size, age and country of build) are used.

 Functionality: Scrap values provided for all vessels, company fleets and portfolios.

-Definition: Predictions of the Future Market Values of a vessel until the end of its economic life.
+Definition: Predictions of the Forecast Market Values of a vessel until the end of its economic life.

-Methodology: Future Market Values are derived from a combination of three separate forecasts:
+Methodology: Forecast Market Values are derived from a combination of three separate forecasts:

 Functionality: Search any available vessel, owner, yard or portfolio.
-Retrieve 6 month, 1 year, 2 year, 3 year and 4 year and long term Future Market Value forecasts.
+Retrieve 6 month, 1 year, 2 year, 3 year and 4 year and long term Forecast Market Value forecasts.